On this page you can find my research and writings.

 Projects

-I help to coordinate the biennial North American Workshop on Cultural Economics taking over from a colleague, our next one will be in Washington.
-D.C. in November 2024 at the Washington Hilton.
-We have started planning this with the Association for Cultural Economics International and the Southern Economic Association.
-Here is the call for papers proposals, due April 1, 2024.
-We hope to have three or four sessions or about 10 or 12 papers.
-Our cultural economics workshop will take place during one day of the three-day Southerns conference.
+I help to coordinate the biennial North American Workshop on Cultural Economics, our next one will be in Washington, D.C. in late November 2024 at the Washington Hilton.
+The workshop is held in conjuction with the Association for Cultural Economics International and the Southern Economic Association.
+Here is the program.

-I have been asked to give a seminar presentation about Artists and Markets in Music with Erasmus University Rotterdam in April 2024.
-The Erasmus school of cultural economics founded by Arjo Klamer focuses on a value-based approach to understanding artistic practice so it is great to be able to give this reading to our book.
-This especially relates to the musician's survey we created for the book to see how values relate to creativity and entrepreneurship, especially during the covid era lockdowns.
-Here are the slides.
-March 2024.
+I was asked to give a seminar presentation about Artists and Markets in Music with Erasmus University Rotterdam in April 2024.
+The Erasmus school of cultural economics focuses on a value-based approach to understanding artistic practice so it was good to give this reading to our book and get comments from the participants.
+The seminar relates to the musician's survey we created for the book to see how values relate to creativity and entrepreneurship, especially during the covid era lockdowns.
+Here are the slides and this is a video I prepared for the seminar called "Artist Values and a Production Function for Music".

 The Elgar Encyclopedia of Financial Crises edited by Sarah Hsu was published in January 2024.
 I have two entries in this collection.
 The first is "Inequality created by active monetary policy," the second is "Austrian School monetary explanation for the business cycle".

-After several years of research and presentation of this research we have completed a draft paper about central bank monetary effects on asset prices, "Comparative Cantillon Effects in the Canadian and Australian Art Markets".
+After several years of research and presentation of the various stages of the research we have completed a draft paper about central bank monetary effects on asset prices, "Comparative Cantillon Effects in the Canadian and Australian Art Markets".
 We find that the price of fine art increases with easy money, exacerbating inequality as only the wealthy can afford asset investment like art, whereas the poor suffer consumer price inflation.
 My coauthers have created databases for thousands of art (paintings) prices at auction in Canada and Australia, and are specialists in the econometric techniques needed to advance this research.
-We have submitted an article for peer review.
-December 2023.
-We have received an excellent critical review of this research and the paper is now under extensive revision.
-March 2024.

 Our book Artists and Markets in Music: The Political Economy of Music During the Covid Era and Beyond (Routledge 2024) was published August 30, 2023.
 This link has the chapter abstracts and is for downloading ebook and individual chapters.
 This link is for the hardcover book itself from the publisher.

-Here is the Amazon listing, hopefully a less expensive version will be made available by the publisher in the not-to-distant future.
+Here is the Amazon listing, hopefully a less expensive version will be made available by the publisher.
 See below for more information on the development of the book, which we began in 2020.
-This is a recent (February 2024) poster prepared by the publisher as we begin to circulate the book for comment.
+This is a February 2024 poster prepared by the publisher as we begin to circulate the book for review.

 This is something about Artists and Markets in Music for EconomistsTalkArt.org.
 September 2023.

-I wrote a book review of Dekker and Morea (2023) Realizing the Values of Art: Making Space for Cultural Civil Society, which is to be published in the Fall 2023 online edition of the Independent Review.
+Book review of Dekker and Morea (2023) Realizing the Values of Art: Making Space for Cultural Civil Society for the Fall 2023 online edition of the Independent Review.
+Here is the link to the Independent Review article.
 July 2023.
-Here is the link to the final Independent Review article.
-January 2024.

 I presented research about the digital revolution in recorded music as an example of 'creative destruction' with the Association for Cultural Economics International at the University of Indiana in June 2023.
 We also discuss the effects of digitization on Reggae Sunsplash as a case study and show why strict enforcement of copyright might not be rational in certain cases.
 Here is the draft paper on SSRN and this is a 15 minute video presentation of the research on my "Cameron's Teaching Modules" YouTube channel.